The simplest method for importing specimen data is to use a Standard Specimen Repository

 option will use the primary key to determine if a row is in the repository already.
 If so, it will delete and replace it.
 Otherwise, it will add new rows but leave any unchanged rows in place.

 replaces all specimens in the repository with a new list of specimens.
-Make sure not to accidentally delete needed specimen information by importing new specimen records.
+Make sure not to accidentally delete needed specimen information when importing new specimen records.

 Copy and Upload Data